-After you’ve been using the tool, you’ll be left confident in doing your accounting and doing taxes.
-Grab a 3-month free trial here and learn more about the tool.
+After you’ve been using the accounting software, you’ll be left confident in doing your accounting and doing taxes.
+Grab a 3-month free trial here and learn more about the best accounting software.

 Stop having this worry and start thinking of passive income ideas you can use.
 Here are 5 passive income ideas to get you started.

 - Course creator

 - Sell digital products on Etsy